 What Does a Preschool Teacher Do?

+And preschool teachers are needed in many places.
 They work at child care centers, public and private schools, and for religious and civic organizations.
 Some preschool teachers in public schools have the summers off, while others work year-round.

 - Establish routines and discipline